ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

 ---
 eip: <to be assigned>
-title: Omniverse Distributed Ledger Technology(O-DLT for short)
+title: Omniverse DLT
-description: The O-DLT is a new application-level token features built over multiple existing L1 public chains, enabling asset-related operations such as transfers and receptions running over different consensus spaces synchronously and equivalently.
+description: The Omniverse DLT is a application-level token features built over multiple existing L1 public chains
-author: Shawn Zheng(@xiyu1984), Jason Cheng(chengjingxx@gmail.com), George Huang(@virgil2019), Kay Lin(@kay404)
+author: Shawn Zheng (@xiyu1984), Jason Cheng (chengjingxx@gmail.com), George Huang (@virgil2019), Kay Lin (@kay404)
 discussions-to: <URL>
 status: Draft
 type: Standards Track
 category: ERC
 created: 2023-01-17
-requires (*optional): <EIP number(s)>
 ---

 ## Abstract

 The **Omniverse DLT**(O-DLT for short) is a new application-level token features built **over** multiple existing L1 public chains, enabling asset-related operations such as transfers and receptions running over different consensus spaces **synchronously** and **equivalently**.
 The core meaning of Omniverse is that the ***legitimacy of all on-chain states and operations can be equivalently verified and consistently recorded over different consensus spaces, regardless of where they were initiated.***
-O-DLT works at an application level, which means everything related is processed in smart contracts or similar mechanisms, just as the ERC20/ERC721 did.
+O-DLT works at an application level, which means everything related is processed in smart contracts or similar mechanisms, just as the EIP-20/EIP-721 did.

 ## Motivation